bacula-web/bacula-web/website/download.md

 Bacula-Web prior version 8.0.0 suffer several SQL injection and XSS vulnerabilities (see [CVE-2017-15367](https://www.cvedetails.com/cve/CVE-2017-15367/){:target='_blank'} and [CVE-2014-8295](https://www.cvedetails.com/cve/CVE-2014-8295/){:target='_blank'} for more details).

-I **strongly** recommend you to use at least Bacula-Web version 8.0.1.
+Due to security issue mentioned above, I'd **strongly** recommend you to use at least Bacula-Web version 8.0.1.

 A big thanks to *Gustavo Sorondo* for his help to fix those security issues.